 Let’s start with a seemingly straightforward example:

-Sample Problem: You are working for a geometer team that will measure the length of roads segments.
-The team asked you to design a program that translates these relative distances between a series of road points into absolute distances for some starting point.
+Sample Problem You are working for a geometer team that will measure the length of road segments.
+The team asked you to design a program that translates these relative distances between a series of road points into absolute distances from some starting point.

-Designing a program that performs this calculation is at this point an
+Designing a program that performs this calculation is a mere

 contains the complete program.
-When the given list is not empty,
+When the given list is not '(),

 the natural recursion computes the absolute distance of the remainder of

-the dots to the first item on (rest alon).
+the dots to the first one on (rest l).
 Because the first

-is not the actual origin and has a distance of (first alon) to the
+is not the actual origin and has a distance of (first l) to the

-origin, we must add (first alon) to each number on the result of
+origin, we must add (first l) to each number on the result of

 the natural recursion.
 This second step—